ipatop/Genomics_withR/docs/03-Sequencing-and-Alignement-Process.md

 <p class="caption">(\#fig:unnamed-chunk-9)Alignement files (.bam) loaded into the IGV genome browser</p>
 </div>

 As bam files are really big there are options to store only the total count visualization.
 These files format can be bigwig or TDF for example.
-It is importan to note the different scales (jusr right to the file name).
+It is importan to note the different scales (just noxt to the file name).

 <div class="figure" style="text-align: center">
 <img src="./images/IGVbw.png" alt="Bigwig files (.bw) loaded into the IGV genome browser. " width="200px" />